eye-division/katehipkiss/_layeredpapercuts/across-christchurch-meadow.md

     image_title:
     image_description:
 ---
-##### £450.00
+### £450.00

-12 layers of handcut, layered paper<br><br>A view from Christ Church Meadow in Oxford with the tops of the Radcliffe Camera, St Mary's Church and&nbsp; Merton College seen over the tree tops.
+12 layers of handcut, layered paper<br><br>A view from Christchurch Meadow in Oxford with the tops of the Radcliffe Camera, St Mary's Church and&nbsp; Merton College visible over the tree tops.

 #### Size